NEW: Express access to COVID-19 vaccine record is now available.

 What is it?

-It is a blood test to check the level of calcium in your child's body that isn't stored in the bones.
+A test for calcium in the blood is a blood test to check the level of calcium in your child's body that isn't stored in the bones.
 Almost all of the calcium in the body is stored in bone.
 The rest is found in the blood.

 The body needs calcium to build and fix bones and teeth, to help nerves work, to make muscles squeeze together, to help blood clot, and to help the heart to work.